carlomariaolmi/portfolio/README.md

 Project 7: Retention, cohorts and visualizations

-Project 8:
+Project 8: CAPM Analysis: Calculating stock Beta as a Regression with Python

-Project 9:
+Project 9: Efficient Frontier & Portfolio Optimization with Python

-Project 10:
+Project 10: Assessing the riskiness of a portfolio with Python